Documentation Index

 2. Check the DBMS to be created, server generation, DB version, and license information.

-• DBMS: Information on the DBMS information that can be created in NAVER Cloud Platform.
+• DBMS: Information of DBMS that can be created on NAVER Cloud Platform.

-• DB version: Information of the DB version that can be created in NAVER Cloud Platform.
+• DB Version: Information of the DB version that can be created on NAVER Cloud Platform.

-• License: Open source license information of DB that can be created in NAVER Cloud Platform.
+• License: Open-source license information of the DB that can be created on NAVER Cloud Platform.

-3. Make VPC, DB Server, and Config Group settings required to create DB Server.
+3. Configure the VPC, DB Server, and Config Group settings required to create a DB Server.

 • VPC: Select the VPC to be used for the creation of the server and DB.

-• [Refresh]: Click to refresh the list of created VPCs.
+• [Refresh]: Click to refresh the list of the created VPC list.

 • [Create VPC]: Click if you haven't created any VPC and need to create one.

-• Subnet: Select a private subnet to be used when accessing VPC.
+• Subnet: Select a private subnet to be used when accessing the VPC.

-• [Refresh]: Click to refresh the list of created Subnet list.
+• [Refresh]: Click to refresh the list of the created Subnet list.

 • Node Memory: Set memory size for each node if the DB mode is set to Cluster.

-• Number of shards: Click to select the number of master nodes to create if the DB mode is set to Cluster.
+• Number of shards: Click to select the number of Master nodes to create if the DB mode is Cluster.

-• Replicas per shard: Click to select the number of slave nodes to create as master node replicas if the DB mode is set to Cluster.
+• Replicas per shard: Click to select the number of slave nodes, namely replicas of the master nodes, to create if the DB mode is Cluster.

 Note